X.509 Certificates and CRLs¶

 Load a certificate from an abstract

-Returns the distinguished name (DN) of the certificate’s issuer
+Returns the distinguished name (DN) of the certificate’s issuer, ie the CA that issued this certificate.

 const AlternativeName &